jt05610/petri/paper.md

 modern research laboratories.
 While significant advancements have been made in developing sophisticated lab equipment and software, the ability to seamlessly integrate these systems is often limited.
-This is particularly true in the field of pharmaceutical sciences, where the need to integrate a wide variety of systems, including liquid handling robots, plate readers, data analysis scripts, and lab information management systems.
+This is particularly true in the field of pharmaceutical sciences, where there is a need to integrate a wide variety of systems, including liquid handling robots, plate readers, data analysis scripts, and lab information management systems.
 Here, we present Petri, a schema-first Go-based platform for systems integration that is designed to be